WebSpellChecker/wproofreader-plugin-wordpress/README.md

 **What is License Key or how to obtain one?**

 > **License Key** is a special key that is required for migration to the Pro version of the WProofreader plugin.
 This key will be provided by WebSpellChecker after your purchase of a Pro license.
-Contact **info@webspellchecker.net** for more details.
+[Contact](https://webspellchecker.com/contact-us/) our sales team for more details.

 **Can WProofreader plugin check the entire website?**